I Thought Being Nice Would Shield Me From Racism At Work — I Was Wrong

 Advertisement

 “A lot of Black women feel that they have to code-switch [at work] and they feel that they cannot be their true authentic self,” she goes on to explain.
-“You have to put on a very professional, and essentially, a white image because up until 50-60 years ago, working in the UK was the vocation of white people, white men.
+“You have to put on a very professional, and essentially, a white image because up until 50-60 years ago, working...was the vocation of white people, white men.
 So we are working in a world where the norms and the values are Eurocentric.”

 “